We are getting married in one of our favorite places, looking out over the Salish Sea.

 Tides Inn and Suites(water views, elevator and some ADA rooms)

-Port Townsend has quite a few actual bed and breakfasts.
+• Port Townsend has quite a few actual bed and breakfasts.
 These are gorgeous old houses that actually serve you breakfast.
 A few suggestions (but there are others):

 RSVP

+Some folks have asked about gifts.
 Just come to our wedding.
 Honestly, that’s the gift we want.
 We are of the opinion that gift registries are for people in their 20s who need flannel sheets and toasters.
 We do not need a toaster.

-Donate to one of these orgs.
+1. Another way to do the gift thing would be to donate to one of these orgs.
 That would mean a lot to us.

-If you still feel the need to give us a thing, we would love to gift ourselves a couple of folding kayaks and welcome contributions towards that goal.
+3. If you still feel the need to give us a thing, we would love to gift ourselves a couple of folding kayaks and welcome contributions towards that goal.

 But really, no need.